Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

 # Neurons and Neural Networks
 ## *parts of a Neuron*
 ![Perceptron](/images/better_image.jpg){:class="img-responsive"}
 In terms of Machine Learning a neuron can be broken to a simple algebraic equation, slope-intercept form (y = mx + b). x as the input data, m as the weights, b as the bias, y as the output. **Inputs** are a set of values that represents data from a data set or another neuron, values passed in through an input serve to adjust and fine tune the weights of a neuron. **weights** control the shape of the linear regression graph, in a neural network all the "nodes" are connected via weights (e.g. output of one neuron connected to another neuron's input).
 When a neural network is created the weights are randomly initialized with a value between 0 and 1.
-As the program continues to run
+As the machine learning model continues to run, loss is calculated and the weights are fine tuned and adjusted to favor certain outputs.
+With that in mind a weight is the strength of connection between nodes

 ## The Hidden layer